qualiaMachine/deep-learning-intro/_episodes/01-introduction.md

 ### 10. Share Model

 Now that we have a trained network that performs at a level we are happy with we can go and use it on real data to perform a prediction.
-At this point we might want to consider publishing a file with both the architecture of our network and the weights which it has learned (assuming we didn't use a pre-trained network).
+At this point we might want to consider publishing a file with both the architecture of our network and the weights which it has learned (assuming we did not use a pre-trained network).
 This will allow others to use it as as pre-trained network for their own purposes and for them to (mostly) reproduce our result.

 > ## Deep Learning workflow exercise
 >
-> Think about a problem you'd like to use Deep Learning to solve.
+> Think about a problem you would like to use Deep Learning to solve.
 > 1. What do you want a Deep Learning system to be able to tell you?
 > 2. What data inputs and outputs will you have?
-> 3. Do you think you'll need to train the network or will a pre-trained network be suitable?
+> 3. Do you think you will need to train the network or will a pre-trained network be suitable?
 > 4. What data do you have to train with?
 What preparation will your data need?
-Consider both the data you are going to predict/classify from and the data you'll use to train the network.
+Consider both the data you are going to predict/classify from and the data you will use to train the network.
 >
 > Discuss your answers with the group or the person next to you.
 {: .challenge}